handcraftedbits/docker-nginx-unit-hugo/README.md

     - data
 ```

+The directory where your Hugo repository has been cloned will be provided to this script as the first argument.

 ### Post-build Script

 You can run a post-build script (for example, to minimize HTML after Hugo generates your site) by attaching a file to